Fersol/tcp-congestion-ns3/README.md

 After this place tcp-congestion.cc into scratch directory

-To run this script use
+To run this script use:

 ./waf --run tcp-congestion

-It will create trace "cwnd.tr" for cwnd changing
+To change congestion algorithm (NewReno, Bic, Vegas) and duration use:

+./waf --run "tcp-congestion --congestionAlg=Bic --duration=60"

+To plot trace from "cwndNewReno.tr" graphic use

+python plot.py -files cwndNewReno.tr

-To plot this graphic use plot.py.
-It will create "cwnd.png" file.
+It will create "cwndNewReno.png" file.